Pang De: Battle of Fancheng

 Pang De's role in the Battle of Fancheng (mentioned in chapter 70) was largely exaggerated for dramatic effect.
 Prior to the battle, Pang De volunteered to lead the vanguard of a reinforcement army to relieve Cao Ren's forces, who were besieged in Fan by Guan Yu's army.
 Cao Cao was delighted and he granted Pang De the post.
 However, when others advised Cao Cao against granting Pang De command of the vanguard due to Pang's past associations with Ma Chao (who had become one of the Five Tiger Generals under Liu Bei), Pang knelt down in front of Cao and kowtowed until his face was covered in blood.
 Cao Cao was moved by Pang De's sincerity and he no longer doubted Pang's allegiance towards him, so he appointed Pang as the vanguard.
 Pang De later ordered a wooden coffin to be built and he told his men to place Guan Yu's body inside if he succeeded in killing Guan, or place his body inside if he died in battle.

 Before Pang De left to fight at the Battle of Fancheng, he told his wife to take care of their son, Pang Hui, and said that if he died, his son would avenge him in the future.

 Pang De later engaged Guan Ping in a duel and neither of them managed to defeat his opponent after fighting for 30 rounds.
 The following day, he fought with Guan Yu but neither of them won after duelling for more than 100 rounds.
 Pang De later duelled with Guan Yu again and he feigned defeat and retreated after about 50 rounds.
 When Guan Yu pursued him, he suddenly turned around and fired an arrow, which hit Guan in the left arm.
 Pang De wanted to use the opportunity to attack but Yu Jin (who was his superior) stopped him.

 The descriptions of Pang De's final moments at the Battle of Fancheng were generally similar to those mentioned in his historical biography.
 He attempted to flee towards Cao Ren's main camp on a small boat, but his boat was knocked over by a large raft steered by Guan Yu's subordinate Zhou Cang.
 Pang De's boat capsized and he fell into the water and was captured by Zhou Cang, who was a good swimmer.
 Before his death, Pang De refused to kneel before Guan Yu and he firmly rejected surrender, and was thus executed on Guan's order.
 Guan Yu later pitied Pang De and had the latter properly buried.

 Modern era depiction

 Pang De is featured as a playable character in Koei's Dynasty Warriors and Warriors Orochi video game series.

+Pang De appears in Total War: Three Kingdoms, serving under Ma Teng's faction.